 In 1842, the Poor Law Commissioners investigating the employment and conditions of children in mines and manufactories, discovered that workhouse boys, some as young as eight, were being sent on "apprenticeships" of up to twelve years working in coal mines.
 As a result, some unions in the coal-mining districts of South Staffordshire and adjacent areas were asked to provide detailed information on the children who had been apprenticed in the mining industry in recent years.
 Seisdon recorded only one such case: in 1841, George Barker, aged 10, had been apprenticed from the workhouse by the parish of Wombourne to the mine at Wednesfield Heath until the age of 21 with only a suit of clothes as the premium.
 The respondent noted that coal had once been drawn around underground workings by women and boys having a belt around their waist and a cord or belt passing between their legs.
 However, it was now more easily transported in small wagons pushed along on rails.

-A new Seisdon Union workhouse was erected in 1858-60 to the north-east of Trysull.
+A new Seisdon Union workhouse was erected in 1858-60 to the north-east of Trysull, on the site of a monastic ruin.
 It was designed by George Bidlake and Lovatt and could accommodate 120 inmates.
 The site layout is shown on the 1903 map below.